 Flaine Ski Holidays

-The ‘Flaine Bowl’ contains dozens of wonderfuly long, cruising easy and intermediate runs – as well as some more challenging stuff – with uplift provided by ever more high speed chair and gondola lifts in which the resort has invested in the past few years.
+The ‘Flaine Bowl’ contains dozens of wonderfuly long, cruising easy and intermediate runs – as well as some more challenging stuff – with uplift provided by high speed chair and gondola lifts which the resort has invested in over the past few years.
 There are also good nursery slopes by the resort and more gentle runs up at the top of the ski area so beginners aren't confined to the "bottom" of the bowl!

 Skiing in Flaine